Characterization of symmetries of contact Hamiltonian systems: Decompositions of vector fields on contact manifolds

-\begin{remark} In the study of symmetries, the Hamiltonian--horizontal decomposition is preferred to the usual horizontal--vertical one~\eqref{eqn:splittingTM} because it behaves better with the Lie brackets, as exemplified by Propositions~\ref{prop:contactomorphism} and~\ref{prop:automorphismhor}.
+{We believe that} in the study of symmetries, the Hamiltonian--horizontal decomposition {should be} preferred to the usual horizontal--vertical one~\eqref{eqn:splittingTM} {as} it behaves better with respect to the Lie brackets, as exemplified by Propositions~\ref{prop:contactomorphism} and~\ref{prop:automorphismhor}.

-In practice, the relation between a vector field $\xi$ and the contact Hamiltonian system $(M,\eta,\cH)$ is often characterised by their Lie bracket $[\xi,X_{\cH}]$.
-The Hamiltonian--horizontal decomposition, reduces the computation to
+In practice, the relation between a vector field $\xi$ and the contact Hamiltonian system $(M,\eta,\cH)$ is often characterised by their Lie bracket $[\xi, X_{\cH}]$.
+In the horizontal--vertical decomposition, we miss that the Hamiltonian vector fields are not authomorphisms of the vertical distribution, as the following computation shows:

+So, after taking the lie brackets of $\xi$, the Reeb component will contribute terms to both the vertical and horizontal components of the bracket.
+Instead, the Hamiltonian--horizontal decomposition reduces the computation to

 Here, the first term $[X_{\phi_{\xi}}, X_{\cH}]$ is a Hamiltonian vector field, by Propositions~\ref{prop:preservetionHam} and \ref{prop:hamiltonianpropbrackets}, and the second is horizontal, since by \eqref{eq:LieHameta}